-During WY 2020, groundwater-quality data were collected from 132 wells in the study area (see Figure 2-2).
-Of these wells, 98 were sampled by the well owners at varying frequencies.
-The remaining 34 wells are dedicated monitoring wells or private wells sampled by Watermaster either quarterly, annually, or triennially (every three years).
+During WY 2021, groundwater-quality data were collected from 190 wells in the study area (see Figure 2-2).
+Of these wells, 145 were sampled by the well owners at varying frequencies.
+The remaining 45 wells are dedicated monitoring wells or private wells sampled by Watermaster either quarterly, annually, or triennially (every three years).

 Watermaster has performed groundwater-quality monitoring at the PBHSP monitoring wells since they were constructed in 2015, and the monitoring program has been tailored to discern the groundwater/surface-water interactions important to the sustainability of the riparian habitat.
-During WY 2020, Watermaster sampled four of the 18 PBHSP monitoring wells quarterly as part of a pilot monitoring program that was initiated in July 2018.
-The pilot program is designed to enhance the understanding of groundwater/surface-water interactions in this area.
-Data loggers with probes were installed in the four monitoring wells to measure and record electrical conductivity (EC), temperature, and water levels at a 15-minute frequency.
-Samples of groundwater were collected and analyzed quarterly (fiscal year 2020) or semiannually (fiscal year 2021) for EC, temperature, and the parameters listed in Table 2-1.
+During WY 2021, there was no sampling performed for the PBHSP.
+Watermaster conducted triennial monitoring at the 18 PBHSP monitoring wells as part of their basin-wide water quality monitoring to support various groundwater-management initiatives.

+In July 2018, a pilot monitoring program was initiated at four monitoring wells at two locations along Chino Creek (PB-7 and PB-8) where the data loggers that measure groundwater levels at 15-minute intervals were replaced with data loggers with probes to measure and record electrical conductivity (EC), temperature, and water levels at a 15-minute frequency.
+Samples of groundwater were collected and analyzed quarterly (fiscal year 2019 and 2020) or semiannually (fiscal year 2021) for EC, temperature, and the parameters listed in Table 2-1.
+No groundwater quality samples were collected during fiscal year 2022.
 The same monitoring methods and protocols were performed at nearby surface-water sites in Chino Creek for comparison with the groundwater data.
-Watermaster conducted the quarterly download of the data loggers at the four PBHSP monitoring wells in December 2019, March 2020, June 2020, and September 2020.
-Groundwater quality samples were collected and analyzed in December 2019, March 2020, and September 2020.
+During this reporting period, Watermaster conducted the quarterly download of the data loggers at the four PBHSP monitoring wells and collected the last semi-annual samples of groundwater quality at these wells in March 2021.